chef/knife-ec-backup/README.md

     requires access to the listening postgresql port on the Chef Server.
 This is required to correctly handle user passwords and to ensure user-specific association groups are not duplicated.

+  * `--with-key-sql`: Whether to backup/restore key data directly from the database.
+This requires access to the listening postgresql port on the Chef Server.
+This is required to correctly handle keys in Chef Servers with multikey support.
+This option will only work on `restore` if it was also used during the `backup`.

   * `--skip-useracl`:
     Skip download/restore of the user ACLs.
 User ACLs are the